By Cyrus Rangan, MD, FAAP

 Laboratory abnormalities in acute overdose of INH may include anion-gap metabolic acidosis, low arterial pH, elevated creatinine phosphokinase, and leukocytosis.
 Unexplained anion gap metabolic acidosis in patients with new-onset seizures should raise suspicion for INH-induced seizures.
 In patients with known ingestion of INH in the absence of other ingestions or medical problems, routine laboratory studies generally do not alter clinical outcome, and abnormalities tend to resolve spontaneously.
 Serum assays of INH are available, but are not clinically useful in settings of acute poisoning; INH levels do not correlate with severity of toxicity, and symptoms resolve long before levels are returned.

 A suspected diagnosis of acute INH poisoning can be confirmed by challenging the patient with an appropriate dose of pyridoxine, especially in a patient with seizures that are refractory to conventional anti-epileptic medications.
 Seizures in this setting should promptly resolve, unless brain injury has already occurred.
-A successful diagnostic challenge with pyridoxine may also suggest Congenital Pyridoxine Deficiency (especially in neonates and young infants); or exposure to Gyromitra mushrooms or rocket fuel, both of which contain monomethylhydrazines that are converted to toxic metabolites similar to those of INH.
+A successful diagnostic challenge with pyridoxine may also suggest Congenital Pyridoxine Deficiency (especially in neonates and young infants); or exposure to Gyromitra mushrooms or rocket fuel, both of which contain monomethylhydrazines that are converted to toxic metabolites like those of INH.
 Chronic exposure to INH may lead to peripheral neuropathy, persistent elevation of hepatic transaminases, and pellagra in malnourished patients.
 However, these toxicities are generally not observed after cases of acute poisoning.

 Patients presenting to the ED shortly after acute ingestion and prior to the onset of seizures should receive activated charcoal to prevent further absorption of INH.
 Asymptomatic patients should be observed in the ED for 4-6 hours after overdose.
 Symptomatic patients should be placed on a cardiorespiratory monitor, and observed until physical findings have resolved completely.
 Seizures are best treated with intravenous pyridoxine at a dose of 1 gram per 1 gram of ingested INH.
 Prompt resolution of seizure activity and resolution of mental status to baseline is typically observed.
 If the amount of INH ingested is not known, a standard 5 grams IV dose of pyridoxine is given empirically.
 Repeated doses of pyridoxine, 5 grams IV should be administered every 30 minutes until seizures have resolved.
 Seizures that do not resolve after a total of 15 gm of pyridoxine should prompt the clinician to explore other etiologies for seizure activity.
 If an adequate supply of intravenous pyridoxine is not immediately accessible, patients may benefit from a subtherapeutic dose of pyridoxine with adjunctive administration of a benzodiazepine or barbiturate.